-Mr. Stanislas Henry and Mr. Cato Henning Stonex, having attended the meeting by videoconference, have authorised the secretary of the board to sign the Annual Consolidated Accounts and Consolidated Management Report of Árima Real Estate SOCIMI, S.A. and subsidiaries for the year ended 31 December 2023 on their behalf.
+Ms. María Virginia Villanueva Rosa, having attended the meeting by videoconference, has authorised the Secretary of the Board to sign the Annual Accounts and the Management Report of Árima Real Estate SOCIMI, S.A. for the year ended 31 December 2024 on her behalf.

-Notice extended by the Secretary to the Board, placing on record that, following the preparation by the members of the Board of Directors of Árima Real Estate SOCIMI, S.A. and subsidiaries of the Consolidated Annual Accounts and Consolidated Management Report for the financial year ended on 31 December 2023 in the meeting held on 20 February 2024, all Directors have signed this document and stamped their signature on this last page, to which I bear witness, in Madrid, on 20 February 2024.
-I also certify that these Consolidated Annual Accounts are the same as those approved by that Board of Directors, and therefore I sign all pages.
+Diligence drawn up by the Secretary of the Board, to record that, following the preparation by the members of the Board of Directors of the Consolidated Financial Statements and the Consolidated Management Report of ÁRIMA Real Estate SOCIMI, S.A. and subsidiaries for the year ended December 31, 2024 at the meeting held on February 26, 2025, all of the directors have proceeded to sign this document by affixing their signatures on this last page, to which I attest, in Madrid, on February 26, 2025.
+Likewise, I certify that these Consolidated Financial Statements are the same as those approved by the aforementioned Board of Directors, for which I sign on all pages.